Brandon Aiyuk Player Prop Bets for NFL Week 18 | San Francisco vs. Los Angeles 1/9/2022

 - Aiyuk (10 red zone targets) has been the recipient of 16.9% of his team's 59 red zone pass attempts.

-- The 49ers have thrown the football in 50.7% of their plays from scrimmage this year while running the ball 49.3% of the time.
+- The 49ers have thrown the ball in 50.7% of their plays from scrimmage this year while staying on the ground 49.3% of the time.
 This offensive attack ranks 13th in the NFL in points scored.

 - Click over to SISportsbook and find the latest player props and odds for Aiyuk's matchup with the Rams.